ahawker/personal-site/_posts/writings/2020-02-12-snowplow-fargate-permissions.md

 ### Scala Stream Enricher

-[^enricher-docs]

 Enrichers in Snowplow are second in the data funnel and similar to collectors.
 Raw data is consumed from AWS Kinesis data streams, modified by all configured "enrichers" and then written back out to a AWS Kinesis data stream.
 Valid data is written to a "good" stream and invalid data is written to a "bad" stream.
+I highly recommend checking out the official [technical docs](https://github.com/snowplow/snowplow/wiki/stream-enrich) for more details about the scala stream enricher.

 However, since it uses the AWS Kinesis Client library (KCL), there is more nuance to the IAM permissions required.

-[^enricher-docs]: {-}
-  Check out the official [technical docs](https://github.com/snowplow/snowplow/wiki/stream-enrich) for more details about the scala stream enricher.

-[^state-table-docs]

-KCL uses an AWS DynamoDB table to manage state of the consumer (leases, checkpoints, etc).
+Per the AWS [docs](https://docs.aws.amazon.com/streams/latest/dev/kinesis-record-processor-ddb.html), KCL uses an AWS DynamoDB table to manage state of the consumer (leases, checkpoints, etc).
 This means that our Snowplow enricher also requires all permissions necessary to manage this state table.

-[^state-table-docs]: {-}
-  Check out the official [docs](https://docs.aws.amazon.com/streams/latest/dev/kinesis-record-processor-ddb.html) for more details on the DynamoDB state table.

 KCL also emits metrics to Cloudwatch, so we'll need permissions for that as well.

-[^pii-stream]

-[^pii-stream]: {-}
-  Please note that this example is **not** include a stream for PII data.
-If you want that, you'll need to include it in the 3rd statement where write permissions to Kinesis data streams are defined.

 ```json
 {